Dhanraj-Sardana/MajorProject/README.md

 #  CollabVS - A Custom Version Control System

 **CollabVS** (Collaborative Versioning System) is a fully custom version control system built using **Node.js** and the native **file system module** — no Git dependencies!
-It provides essential version control operations through a simple CLI, giving you hands-on understanding of how version control works under the hood.
+It provides essential version control operations.
+It features a modern frontend developed with **React and Vite** for fast, optimized development, styled using **Tailwind CSS**. through a simple CLI, giving you hands-on understanding of how version control works under the hood.
+It also includes a GUI interface, enabling developers to manage repositories and version history through an interface
 ---

 ##  Repository Structure